In October 2008, the FCC granted Iridium exclusive access to

 Frequency Stability: +/- 0.00015 % (1.5 ppm)

 This equipment uses Automatic Frequency Control (AFC) to lock within +/- 600 Hz of the received frequency from the Space Vehicle (SV).
-The mobile performs all frequency pre-correction for Doppler shifts.
+The mobile performs all frequency pre-correction for Doppler shifts, up to +/- 37.5 kHz.
 The system is designed to be tolerant of these frequency offsets.

 Radio Frequency Output Power ranges from 0.1 to 0.6 Watts.
 The mobile maximum output power is achieved under closed loop control with the SV network.
 The mobile power will respond to commands from the SV network to change power levels as defined in the specifications.